 What is acebutolol (Sectral)?

-Acebutolol is in a group of drugs called beta-blockers.
+Acebutolol is a beta-blocker.
 Beta-blockers affect the heart and circulation (blood flow through arteries and veins).

-Acebutolol may also be used for other purposes not listed in this medication guide.
+Acebutolol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of acebutolol (Sectral)?